Billy Corgan says he paid off hacker who threatened to leak new Smashing Pumpkins songs

 The Smashing Pumpkins just released a new album — but it turned out a hacker tried to release it first.

-CBS 2's Tara Molina has learned guitarist and frontman Billy Corgan – a longtime Highland Park resident – paid off a hacker to stole some of the band's songs and threatened to leak them.
+KCAL News has learned that Billy Corgan, frontman and guitarist for the band formed back in 1988, paid off a hacker who stole some of the band's songs and threatened to leak them.

-Molina talked to Corgan on Wednesday outside Madame Zuzu's, the face he and his wife own in Highland Park.
-But Corgan did not want to talk on camera about the hack, the investigation, or the out-of-pocket payoff.

 The Smashing Pumpkins just released ATUM, a three-act rock opera, on Friday, May 5.
 But if it were up to the hacker who stole music from them, some of the album would've been released months ago.